NeneWang/Concept-Logs/pages/Job Searching.md

 			- Hackathons
 			- Tech Presentations for Startup events
 		- Keeping track of people you meet and sending research networking.
-	-
+			- Keeping track of the Takeaways of the conversations you had -
 		-
 		-